-Advising for Spring 2015 has started!
+Advising for Summer/Fall 2015 has started!
 Please use SARA to make your appointment.
 Schedule your appointment today by using the link on the right side of the page.
-If you are a Fall 2014 graduate, please do not make an appointment on SARA.
+If you are a Spring 2015 graduate, please do not make an appointment on SARA.
 Kindly email your Advisor directly with specific information regarding the advising assistance needed.

 Students with last names beginning with: